 Pursuing LEED Certification

-From recreation and fitness areas to yoga and meditation spaces, this innovative multi-story facility will encompass all aspects of health and wellness, taking a holistic approach to support and enrich the student experience.
-It will include additional amenities, including a recreation pool, jogging track, weight-lifting equipment, basketball and volleyball courts, and more.
+From recreation and fitness areas to yoga and meditation spaces, this innovative multi-story facility encompasses all aspects of health and wellness, taking a holistic approach to support and enrich the student experience.
+It features added amenities such as a recreation pool, jogging track, weight-lifting equipment, basketball and volleyball courts, and more.

 The project is pursuing LEED certification and will add 270,000 square feet to campus.